kuopinghsu/srv32/sw/README.md

 * pi_pthread is referenced form [here](https://www.stolaf.edu/people/rab/os/pub0/modules/Pi_Integration_SharedMemory/Pthreads/Pthreads.html)

+* FreeRTOS diags only ELF file is provided, to build the code, refer [here](https://github.com/kuopinghsu/FreeRTOS-RISCV) for details.

 * The other folders are licensed under the MIT written by Kuoping Hsu.